 - Do not take this drug by mouth.
 Use on your skin only.
-Keep out of your mouth, nose, and eyes (may burn). - Use as you have been told, even if your signs get better.

-- Wash your hands before and after use.
+Keep out of your mouth, nose, and eyes (may burn). - Do not put in the vagina. - Wash your hands before and after use.
 If your hand is the treated area, do not wash your hand after use. - Clean affected part before use.
-Make sure to dry well. - Put a thin layer on the affected skin and rub in gently. - The treated part may be covered with a dressing.
+Make sure to dry well. - Put a thin layer on the affected part.